jvhuang1786/teslaElonStockpred/README.md

 <img src="https://github.com/jvhuang1786/teslaElonStockpred/blob/master/images/Sep-17-2020%2000-18-50.gif" width="480"></img>

-Then inserting the predictions with the collected dataframe of retweet_count, fav_count, close price etc... using a walkforward prediction using GRU timeseries.
+Then inserting the predictions with the collected data frame of retweet_count, fav_count, close price etc... using a walk forward prediction using GRU timeseries.

 <img src="https://github.com/jvhuang1786/teslaElonStockpred/blob/master/images/Sep-17-2020%2000-18-41.gif"></img>

-August 12th, 2020 is the annoucnement of the stock split.
+August 12th, 2020 is the announcement of the stock split.
 Elon didn't tweet about it but this leads me to believe there are better ways to collect sentiment or text data from elsewhere.

 * [RNN, LSTM, GRU Notebook](https://github.com/jvhuang1786/teslaElonStockpred/blob/master/lstm_gru/elon_lstm_gruv1.ipynb)